Toyota Camry (XV70): Facelift

 In 2020, for the 2021 model year, when the Camry received its facelift, the L was dropped and the XSE Hybrid was added.
 Also, the Android Auto was added, a new 7- and 9-inch floating multimedia displays and also one of the first Toyotas to debut new Toyota Safety Sense 2.5+.
 It consists of an updated Pre-Collision System (PCS) with Pedestrian Detection, which now enhanced with intersection support and emergency steering assist, as well an updated Dynamic Radar Cruise Control, which now improved with Curve Speed Management.

 The facelifted North American Camry was unveiled on 15 July 2020 and went on sale in October 2020.
-The facelifted Camry was also released in Japan on 1 February 2021, in Australia on 15 April 2021, in Indonesia on 29 October 2021, in Thailand on 3 November 2021, in the Philippines on 9 December 2021, in Vietnam on 17 December 2021, and in Malaysia on 17 February 2022.
+The facelifted Camry was also released in Japan on 1 February 2021, in Australia on 15 April 2021, in Indonesia on 29 October 2021, in Thailand on 3 November 2021, in the Philippines on 9 December 2021, in Vietnam on 17 December 2021, in Malaysia on 17 February 2022, and in Brunei in May 2022.

 For the Indonesian market, the 2.5 G trim was removed from the lineup, leaving only the 2.5 V and 2.5 Hybrid trim levels.

 For the Thai market, the 2.0 G trim was removed from the lineup, leaving only the 2.5 Sport, 2.5 Premium, 2.5 Hybrid Premium and 2.5 Hybrid Premium Luxury trim levels.

 For the Philippine market, the 2.5 G and 2.5 V trims were removed from the lineup and was replaced by the 2.5 V Hybrid trim.

 For the Vietnamese market, the 2.0 Q and 2.5 Hybrid trims were added to the lineup alongside the 2.0 G and 2.5 Q grades, making the Camry available in four models.

 The Camry was withdrawn from the United Kingdom in November 2021.

 In the United States in 2021, for the 2022 model year, the Nightshade package became available on the hybrid as well as a new exclusive colour for the TRD trim level.

 In the United States in 2022, for the 2023 model year, adds a new colour Reservoir Blue for the Nightshade package and Ice Cap replaces Super White.
-Calvary Blue becomes available for the SE & XSE trims.
+Cavalry Blue becomes available for the SE & XSE trims.